MarkHoeber/tools-tech-syllabus/source/intro.rst

 Editors
 ***********************

-For most assignments, we will use Sublime to edit files.

-We will discuss Sublime in the 1st class.
-Do the reading before then.
+For markup languages, you can edit in GitHub directly, without installing any software.
+You can also use ublime to edit file on your computer.

 Later in the semester we will install trial versions of FrameMaker and Madcap Flare.